facebook/react-native-website/docs/getting-started.md

 ## Now what?

 Expo also has [docs](https://docs.expo.io) you can reference if you have questions specific to the tool.
 You can also ask for help at [Expo forums](https://forums.expo.io).

+These tools help you get started quickly, but before committing to building your app with Expo CLI, [read about the limitations](https://docs.expo.io/versions/latest/introduction/why-not-expo/).

 If you have a problem with Expo, before creating a new issue, please see if there's an existing issue about it: